sveltekit-i18n/lib/docs/README.md

 `gte` – input value is greater than or equal to the value in your definition.\
 `gt` – input value is greater than the value in your definition.

-Each modifier returns a string value calculated from these input parameters:
+Each modifier returns a string value based on these input parameters:

 1) input value from payload (placeholder value)
 2) parsed interpolation options from the definition